Asymptotically Stable Optimal Multi-rate Rigid Body Attitude Estimation based on Lagrange-d'Alembert Principle: Problem formulation and Notation

 \subsubsection{Properties of Wahba's cost function in the absence of measurements errors}

-We have $U^m = U = R\T E$ in the absence of measurement errors or noise.
+{This is an observer design that, like any other observer, can filter measurement noise from realistic measurements.
+As observer designs are based on perfect (deterministic) measurements for which their stability properties apply, it is useful to confirm these properties through numerical simulations.} We have $U^m = U = R\T E$ in the absence of measurement errors or noise.
 Let $Q = R\hat{R}\T \in \SO$ denote the attitude estimation error.
 The following lemmas from \cite{izadi2014rigid} stated here without proof give the structure and characterization of critical points of the Wahba's cost function.

 \begin{lemma} Let rank($E$) = 3 and the singular value decomposition of $E$ be given by

 and Diag$^+(n_1,n_2)$ is the vector space of $n_1\times n_2$ matrices with positive entries along the main diagonal and all the other components zero.
 Let $\sigma_1,\sigma_2,\sigma_3$ denote the main diagonal entries of $\Sigma_E$.
 Further, Let $W$ from \eqref{eq:6} be given by